oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 ###### API

-*   User can set a disk to be shareable through the API by setting the shareable property in the disk entity to true.
+*   User can set a disk to be shareable or make it not shareable through the API by setting the shareable property in the disk entity .
 *   Shareable disk entity should provide a list of VMs which the disk is associated with (Count on floating disk feature implementation).

 #### Installation/Upgrade